ruanyf/css-modules-demos/README.md

 You should see a red `h1` title in a blue background.

-In fact, `App.css` is converted into the following codes.
+After the building process, `App.css` is converted into the following codes.

 ```css
 ._2DHwuiHWMnKTOYG45T0x34 {